daniloqueiroz-ti/projeto-sds3/README.md

-## Projeto web em React com Spring Rest
+## Web project in React with Spring Rest

-- Projeto desenvolvido na semana do Dev Superior.
+- Project developed during the Senior Dev week.
-- Este foi desenvolvido usando Spring Boot no backend e React.JS no frontend.
+- This project was developed using Spring Boot on the backend and React.JS on the frontend.
-- O projeto possui uma lista paginada e dois gráficos no dashboard.
+- The project has a paginated list and two charts on the dashboard.

-## Projeto disponível para testes nas clouds:
+## Project available for cloud testing:

 - netlify => https://queiroz-dsvendas.netlify.app/
 - heroku => https://sds3-queiroz.herokuapp.com/sales?page=8&size=10&sort=date,desc